 UTM students can visit the University of Toronto Housing Service Registry for a range of housing listings in the city of Mississauga and the surrounding area.
 This registry is updated through the Housing Services Department at the St.George Campus.
 You may contact the department by e-mailing firstname.lastname@example.org

 The Mississauga Good Neighbours Guide is designed for university students who live off-campus, contains contact numbers for important municipal services, information regarding city by-laws, as well as tips on how to be a good neighbour.

 Related, a FAQ about the City of Mississauga's new residential rental accommodation licensing by-law is available.

 Know your rights as a tenant before you sign any rental agreements!
 The Landlord & Tenant Board is a helpful website with information for tenants and landlords.
 Additionally, if you have legal concerns regarding housing tenancy and/or your landlord, consider contacting Downtown Legal Services, a legal clinic of UT's Faculty of Law, which provides free legal assistance to UTM students (who, in turn, support this services through UTSU fees).

 Be mindful of your safety -- make sure you are aware of fire safety practices and other potential hazards.
-Consult with the UTM Campus Police in-person or through its on-line resources, along with the crime prevention section of the Peel Police website for increasing your safety in the community.
+Consult with the UTM Campus Safety in-person or through its on-line resources, along with the crime prevention section of the Peel Police website for increasing your safety in the community.
 Another great resource is the CMHC's "Choosing a Safe Place to Live" site.

 UTM students facing a temporary housing crisis, due to circumstances such as domestic abuse/violence, eviction or other serious situations, may contact UTM's Student Housing and Residence Life department to explore options.
 Additional advice may also be available through social workers/ counsellors in the UTM Health & Counselling Centre and Mississauga/Peel community housing agencies.